laravel/docs/schema.md

 Option  |  Description
 ------------- | -------------
-`restrict`  |  Prevents deletion or update of the referenced row `cascade`  |  The action replicates - the column is updated to the new value, or the row is deleted along with the referenced row
-`set null`  |  The value is set to null when the foreign key is updated or deleted `no action`  |  Error is raised, but the action is performed `set default`  | The value is set to the default for the column when the foreign key is updated or deleted
+`restrict`  |  Prevents deletion of the referenced row or updates of the foreign key `cascade`  |  The action replicates - the new value is adopted, or the row is deleted along with the referenced row `set null`  |  The value is set to null when the foreign key is updated or deleted `no action`  |  Error is raised, but the action is performed **This is the default option** `set default`  | The value is set to the default for the column when the foreign key is updated or deleted

-> **Note:** The default option is `no action`

 > **Note:** `set default` is not supported by MySQL InnoDB!